Drifting by car, an adrenaline-pumping maneuver for true professionals

 Christine and Buick 8 - Stephen King

-We remain in the United States, but completely changing gender.
+We remain in the United States, but completely changing genre.
 It is the turn of two titles signed by the king of horror, Stephen King .
 These are " Christine - The infernal machine" and "Buick 8" .
 In the first novel, which has also become a film, the protagonist is a 1958 Plymouth Fury , capable of transforming itself from a harmless car abandoned on the side of the road into a bearer of profound upheavals.
 The car, in fact, has a cynical and ruthless soul, which changes the personality of those who come into contact with it.
 And this is how Christine leaves behind a trail of death and despair.
 Equally mysterious is the profile of the car featured in the second novel: a 1954 Buick Roadmaster .
-Again, the car takes on a life of its own and upsets Ned's life for no apparent reason.
+Again, the car takes on a life of its own and turns Ned's life upside down, for no apparent reason.

 Bottom stroke.
 Mille Miglia, a life and a cat - Giorgio Terruzzi